Mental Health Support for Families, Caregivers in the United States

 Here are some Child Mind resources for adults who are helping a youth through mental health issues:

-In June 2024, Child Mind and 14 other youth wellness organizations – including Common Sense Media; a center at Sesame Workshop; and Yale Center for Emotional Intelligence – launched DigitalParenthood.com, which they describe as “a free online community designed to support and empower families by providing easy access to tools, resources and expertise as parents navigate the challenges and opportunities of raising a connected generation.”
+Online community – In June 2024, Child Mind and 14 other youth wellness organizations – including Common Sense Media; a center at Sesame Workshop; and Yale Center for Emotional Intelligence – launched DigitalParenthood.com, which is described as “a free online community designed to support and empower families by providing easy access to tools, resources and expertise as parents navigate the challenges and opportunities of raising a connected generation.”

 Recovery Research Institute